MicrosoftDocs/minecraft-creator/creator/Reference/Content/FogsReference/Examples/FogsIntroduction.md

 ### Command

 The command layer is all the settings set by the **/fog** command and evaluated it as one stack from top to bottom.
 For more information, see the **Fog Command** section.

+### Data Default

+Defined in **biomes_client.json** under `default` if it references a fog definition via `fog_identifier`.

+### Engine Default

+Hard-coded values are used in case there are no data driven values; the Engine Default will be loaded if there is no matching fog setting when the game reaches the bottom of the fog stack.

 ## Biomes